adoptium/temurin-build/RELEASING.md

 If the latest version just released has come to the end of its non-LTS lifecycle (2 CPU updates, eg.jdk-15.0.2)

 - disable and retire that version from the Nightly and Evaluation pipeline builds: e.g <https://github.com/adoptium/ci-jenkins-pipelines/pull/628/files>
-- delete pipeline and jobs in Jenkins (only Jenkins admin has permission)
 - update pr-test job to not include this version

 For the api.adoptium.net repository: